In 2022, tuition for full-time students at Landmark College was $62,270 a year.

-Landmark College is a private, nonprofit institution, so it has the same tuition for residents of Vermont as it does for residents from other states.
+Landmark College is a private, nonprofit institution, which means it has the same tuition for students from Vermont as it does for students who live in other states.

 Tuition at Landmark College is the same for all students.